reynard-testing/reynard/util/experiments/README.md

 ### 1.2.
 Post-processing

-Each test suite will result in a number of logs placed into `results/tests/<benchmark>/<run-id>/..`.
+Each test suite will result in several logs placed into `results/tests/<benchmark>/<run-id>/..`.
 The post-processing scripts expect all subfolders to be for separate runs of the same test scenario.
-Hence, if you used tags, please move the related runs into a seperate folder.
+Hence, if you used tags, please move the related runs into a separate folder.

 After all benchmarks have been run, you can use the `util/viz` scripts to post-process the results, as [described here](/util/viz/).